EstrellaPeinadoBravo/EstrellaPeinadoBravo.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at the Global Economics and Management Department, University of Groningen.
-My research interest relates to how organisations learn from performance feedback, pursue multiple goals, search for solutions in complex landscapes, and change over time.
-I enjoy exploring these topics related to the behavioural theory of the firm from an international business point of view.
+I am a full-time, non-tenure track assistant professor at the Department of Marketing and International Business, Universidad del Pacifico (Peru).
+My current research interest relates to new product introductions and innovation activities in SMEs in emerging economies.

-You can find my pre-doctoral research [here](https://jbolanoshurtado.github.io/publications/ "To current research"), and my cv with additional details [here](https://jbolanoshurtado.github.io/cv/ "To my CV").
+You can find my pre-doctoral research work [here](https://EstrellaPeinadoBravo.github.io/publications/ "To current research"), and my cv with details about my experience as a junior faculty member [here](https://EstrellaPeinadoBravo.github.io/cv/ "To my CV").